postmanlabs/labs-docs/src/pages/docs/administration/managing-your-team/configuring-scim.md

 > The user account and the data corresponding to it will not be deleted.
 To permanently delete the user account and their data, [contact Postman support](https://www.postman.com/support/).

-* Reactivate user: Reactivates an existing deactivated user by unblocking the account's authentication into Postman and adds the account back on to your Postman team.
+* Reactivate user: Reactivates an existing deactivated user by unblocking the account's authentication into Postman and adds the account back to your Postman team.

 ## Enabling SCIM provisioning